ZKGameDev/ECS4J/README.md

 ## 📦 System Groups (EcsSystemGroup)

-System Groups (EcsSystemGroup) are an important mechanism in ECS4J for organizing and managing system execution.
+System Groups (EcsSystemGroup) are an important mechanism in GServerECS for organizing and managing system execution.
 A system group is itself a system that can contain multiple subsystems and execute them in a specific order.

 ### System Group Features